 - Contact Your Veterinarian: If your pets are dealing with fleas, you’ll want to make an appointment with your veterinarian.
 They can provide you with medication and advice for getting rid of these pests.

 - Use a Plant-Based Insecticide Spray: Fleas can be killed when sprayed with our Bed Bug & Flea Killer or Home Bug Spray.
 The plant essential oils used also provide residual repellency.
-Though this can be used to treat pet bedding and areas where your pets spend time, it shouldn’t be applied directly to your pet.
+Though these products can be used to treat pet bedding and areas where your pets spend time, they shouldn’t be applied directly to your pet.

 - Use a Dust: For longer-lasting control, you can use an insecticide dust.
 Our Spider & Insect Dust and Bed Bug Killer dust can be applied to the edges of carpets, under and near pet beds, baseboards, and underneath furniture cushions.